CodecoolGlobal/tech-interview-workbook-mateszathmari/docs/module_web_with_python.md

 ### Networks

 #### What kind of HTTP status codes do you know?
+    • 100–199 - Informational responses
+    • 200–299 - Successful responses
+    • 300–399 - Redirects
+    • 400–499 - Client errors
+    • 500–599 - Server errors
 #### What is a API?
+Application Programming Interface.
+    • An API is code, that allows two software programs to communicate with each other.
+One program can call another programs API to get access to data or functionality of the other program.
 #### What is REST API?
+A RESTful API is an application program interface (API) that uses HTTP requests to GET, PUT, POST and DELETE data.
 #### What is JSON?
 When to use?
+JavaScript Object Notation.
+JSON format is used for serializing and transmitting structured data over network connection.
+It is primarily used to transmit data between a server and web applications.
 #### What is TCP/IP?
 What layers does it define, what are they responsible for?
+TCP/IP - Transmission Control Protocol/Internet Protocol
+is the language a computer uses to access the internet.
+It consists of a suite of protocols designed to establish a network of networks to provide a host with access to the internet. (its like a set of rules to allow communicate each other)
+TCP defines how applications can create channels of communication across a network.
+It also manages how a message is assembled into smaller packets before they are then transmitted over the internet and reassembled in the right order at the destination address.
+IP defines how to address and route each packet to make sure it reaches the right destination.
+Each gateway computer on the network checks this IP address to determine where to forward the message.
 #### What’s the difference between TCP and UDP?
+Both TCP and UDP are protocols used for sending bits of data—known as packets—over the Internet.
+Both protocols build on top of the IP protocol.
+In other words, whether you’re sending a packet via TCP or UDP, that packet is sent to an IP address.
+These packets are treated similarly, as they’re forwarded from your computer to intermediary routers and on to the destination.
+TCP Transmission Control Protocol (TCP) is a connection-oriented protocol that computers use to communicate over the internet.
+It is one of the main protocols in TCP/IP networks.
+TCP provides error-checking and guarantees delivery of data and that packets will be delivered in the order they were sent.
+UDP  User Datagram Protocol (UDP) is a connectionless protocol that works just like TCP but assumes that error-checking and recovery services are not required.
+Instead, UDP continuously sends datagrams to the recipient whether they receive them or not.

+TCP
+Reliable
+Connection-oriented
+Segment retransmission and flow control through windowing Segment sequencing
+Acknowledge sequencing

+UDP
+Unreliable
+Connectionless
+No windowing or retransmission
+No sequencing
+No acknowledgment

 #### How does an HTTP Request look like?
 What are the most relevant HTTP header fields?
+Request headers contain more information about the resource to be fetched, or about the client requesting the resource.
+Method name, target address, user agent, encodings and connection types, cookie information.
 #### How does an HTTP Response look like?
 What are the most relevant HTTP header fields?
+Response headers hold additional information about the response. status of the response, location where it came from, its content length or MIME type.
 #### What is DNS?
 How does it work?
+DNS - Domain Name Servers They maintain a directory of domain names and translate them to Internet Protocol (IP) addresses.
 #### What is a web server?
+A Web server is a program that uses HTTP (Hypertext Transfer Protocol) to serve the files that form Web pages to users, in response to their requests, which are forwarded by their computers' HTTP clients.
+Dedicated computers and appliances may be referred to as Web servers as well.
 #### Explain the client-server architecture.
+Each computer or process on the network is either a client or a server.
+Clients are the users whom consuming the
+Servers provided, hosted, managed network.
 #### What would you use a session for?
+For conserving a temporary state about the connection and about the user.
+They expire after the browser closed.
 #### What would you use a cookie for?
+For saving locally data about the user or from the connection types or settings.

 ## Software Development Methodologies